DriftwoodPalace/Hodl-Guide/hodl-guide_50_storage.md

 Otherwise, thanks for following the guide.
 I hope it was helpful!

+### Contribute

+If you enjoyed the guide and like to contribute financially to the guide, feel free to send some sats to `bc1qyruxhmxgffyvxzvmtd388fayja0tgf20y83yfs` or with [Bottle Pay](https://pay.bottle.li/send/social/bottle/qeYFDgq4voZ85tEjZTVjTraxriEhfRhxj88GyFs4sUBK?a=https%3A%2F%2Fcdn.bottle.li%2Fuserimg%2F47eb9b6e8939f39289bdd8fc108ec60273f8dc1cbd7bf5f1bd2fbc34d40d40de.jpg&d=Driftwood%20Palace){:target="_blank"}.
+This'll help keeping the guide updated with new hardware wallets etc in the future.
+Thanks!

 ---

 For more improvements to the guide check out: [Bonus >>](hodl-guide_60_bonus.md)